DeMarcoLab/openfibsem-docs/docs/autolamella/case_study_serial_liftout.md

 We have a work in progress implementation of Serial Liftout in AutoLamella The current implementation in AutoLamella is slightly different than this example, due to additional experiment management integrations, logging and user interface interaction.
 You should be able to map these examples onto the implementation pretty closely however.

-You can try this in the AutoLiftout UI by selecting the autolamella/protocol-serial-liftout.yaml protocol, or selecting the autoliftout-serial-liftout method and configuring your protocol in the user interface.
+You can try this in the AutoLiftout UI by selecting the autolamella/protocol-serial-liftout.yaml protocol, or selecting the autolamella-serial-liftout method and configuring your protocol in the user interface.

 The specific workflow code is located: